juju/docs/1389-controller-logins.md

 ## Logging in during user initialisation

 This scenario covers the case where a Juju user has never logged in to a controller.
-Doing so for the first time initialises the user, which involves, in particular, the creation of a password on the part of the operator.
+Doing so for the first time initialises the user, which involves, in particular, the creation of a password on the part of the Juju administrator.
 There are two sub-cases:

 - Using the initial user token
 - Using a re-generated user token